 2:00-2:15PM – Welcome Greetings

-Welcome Greetings: Senator Beatriz Paredes, President of the Science and Technology Commission; Carolina Agurto, Fundación IDEA; and, Stephen Ezell, ITIF
+Welcome Greetings: Senator Eduardo Murat, President of the Environment, Natural Resources and Climate Change Commission and Member of the Science and Technology Commission; Carolina Agurto, Fundación IDEA; and, Stephen Ezell, ITIF

 2:15-3:00PM – Panel 1: Smart Cities and Society